xemu-project/xemu-website/docs/docs/disc-images.md

 6. Once you create the god2iso file, you open the new file you just made and extract it using Velocity.

-Now you can use `extract-xiso ` or similar program to create a xiso for xemu or you can transfer those files to a Xbox to boot from.
+Now you can use `extract-xiso` or any similar program in [Creating XISOs Section](https://xemu.app/docs/disc-images/#creating-xisos) to create a xiso for xemu or you can transfer those files to a Xbox to boot from.

-((Special thanks to the tutorial on how to convert backwards compatible original Xbox games from Xbox 360 to original Xbox that provided the basis for this guide: https://www.reddit.com/r/originalxbox/comments/f12psc/comment/fh26eiq/)
+**Special thanks to the tutorial on how to convert backwards compatible original Xbox games from Xbox 360 to original Xbox that provided the basis for this [guide](https://www.reddit.com/r/originalxbox/comments/f12psc/comment/fh26eiq/)**